starfruitt/starfruitt/README.md

 - 👋 Hi, I’m @starfruitt
 - 👀 I’m interested in Ai, Backend, and UX/UI Design
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL, Java, HTML, CSS, and C++
 - 💞️ I’m looking to collaborate on studying and learning code!
 Any kind!
 - 📫 How to reach me on discord at starrfruitt
 - 😄 Pronouns: she/her